Kibana Object Manager

 Built with:

-- Rust - Memory-safe, fast, reliable
+- Rust - memory-safe, fast, reliable

-- Tokio - Async runtime for efficient I/O
+- Tokio - async runtime for efficient I/O

 - reqwest - HTTP client with connection pooling

-- Clap - Modern CLI framework
+- Clap - CLI framework

-- serde - Robust JSON serialization
+- serde - JSON serialization

 Project Structure